When and How Often to Shock a Hot Tub

 How often should you shock your hot tub?

 The opinions on how often to shock hot tub water are divided.
 Some say hot tubs should be shocked every week, others say twice per week, while others recommend using hot tub shocks at least once every two weeks.
-One thing is clear, you should do it on a regular basis.
+One thing is clear: you should do it regularly.

-It really depends on how often you use the spa, how many use it, where it is situated, the water temperature, etc.
+It depends on how often you use the spa, how many times you use it, where it is situated, the water temperature, etc.

-You should test the water in your hot tub often, particularly when you are new to owning one, as this will give a good indication of how often should you shock a hot tub.
-You should use good quality water test strips such as the Aquachek 7-way test strips.
+You should test the water in your hot tub often, particularly when you are new to owning one, as this will give a good indication of how often you should shock it.
+You should use good-quality water test strips, such as the Aquachek 7-way test strips.
 These work for both chlorine and bromine hot tubs.

 Recommended Test Strips